-15th August is a very special day for every Indian but for our family this day has another significance also.
+15th August is a very special day for every Indian but for our family, this day has another significance also.
 All our relatives get together to remember my grandmother-in-law as it is her death anniversary.
 She was a very strong, encouraging, loving and pious lady.
-She was one of those rare ladies who knitted sweaters and woolens for her sons, daughters, grandsons, grand daughters and great grandsons and great grand daughters.
+One of those rare ladies who knitted sweaters and woolens for her sons, daughters, grandsons, granddaughters and great-grandsons and great-granddaughters.

 I had always heard from my father-in-law how she would decorate Phirni on Independence Day.
-This 15th august our Buaji (my father-in-laws sister) is visiting us who used to help dear Dadiji in decorating Phirni.
-So to continue our family tradition I have made Phirni on this Independence Day and decorated it under guidance of Buaji in the same way Dadiji used to do it.
-It was really fun and almost everyone was in kitchen to give it a try.
-So please involve your kids in decorating process.
+This 15th August our Buaji (my father-in-law’s sister) is visiting us who used to help dear Dadiji in decorating Phirni.
+So to continue our family tradition I have made Phirni on this Independence Day and decorated it under the guidance of Buaji in the same way Dadiji used to do it.
+It was really fun and almost everyone was in the kitchen to give it a try.
+So please involve your kids in the decorating process.
 They would love it.

 Happy Independence Day to all Indians!!